Obituary: Eugene A. Reynolds

 GEORGETOWN – Eugene “Gene” Reynolds, 92, passed away on April 13, 2024 at his home.

 Born in Bath on April 17, 1931, to Alvah C. and Agnes M. (Powers) Reynolds.
-Gene was raised on the family farm in Georgetown and attended the Old Town Hall schoolhouse and graduated from Morse High School in 1950.
-Gene was a multi-sport athlete and a member of the National Honor Society.
+He attended Georgetown schools and graduated with honors from Morse High School in 1950.
+Gene was a multi-sport athlete.

-After high school, he worked for Sears, Senters and as a traffic manager for Hyde Windlass.

-As a teenager, he worked for his uncle, Henry, on State roads across the area.
-Learning the craft of road construction led to his own business of Reynolds Construction/Paving, a business he ran with his sons and grandsons for 60 years.

 He married Claire MacGillivary in February of 1951 and they were married for over 60 years, until her death in 2011.
-Together they raised their eight children in their Georgetown home.

-Gene was a lifelong sports enthusiast, sponsoring Bath Little League teams (and taking them out for ice cream, win or lose.)
-When his kids were in school, he made sure the children of Georgetown were able to play basketball at the Bath Armory and take swim lessons at the YMCA, by driving the bus and coaching basketball.
-He followed his own kids and grandkids sports teams all around the state.

-Gene collected works of art by Maine artists, especially paintings and sculptures of William and Marguerite Zorach and their daughter Dahlov Ipcar.
-He worked for the Zorach family doing landscaping, sometimes being paid with artwork.
+After high school, he worked in Bath at Sears, Senters and as a traffic manager for Hyde Windlass.

+He had his own business, Reynolds Construction/Paving, a business he ran with his sons and grandsons for 60 years.

+Gene was a lifelong sports enthusiast, sponsoring Bath Little League teams, coaching basketball, umpiring and coaching men’s softball.
+He was a life-long New England sports fan, as well as for the Portland Sea Dogs.

-In Georgetown, Gene was very active in his community as a school board member for over 20 years, recreation committee chairman, town constable, fire department captain, and road commissioner.
+In Georgetown, Gene was very active in his community as a school board member, town constable, fire department captain, and road commissioner.

-He was predeceased by his sister, Doris MacArthur, a special brother-in-law, Keith MacGillivary; and childhood friend, Clayton Heald.
+He was predeceased by his sister, Doris MacArthur and a special brother-in-law, Keith MacGillivary; and childhood friend, Clayton Heald.

-Gene is survived by his sons Eric (Denise) of Lisbon, David (Holly) of Georgetown, Todd (Michelle) of North Port, Fla., Wayne Benjamin of Georgetown, his daughters Debra Smith (Clint) of Bowdoinham, Darla Russell (Dennis) of Georgetown, Darcy Emerson (John) of Nobleboro, Heidi Grover (Danny) of Wiscasset; grandchildren Adrienne Leeman, Daniel Lowell, Ethan Russell, Meaghan Gonsior, Tyler Russell, Hannah Stewart, Kyle Emerson, Haley Murphy, Corey Reynolds, Elyse Johnston, Evan Reynolds, Kelsey Grover, Cameron Grover, Logan Grover, Mark Reynolds, and Samuel Reynolds; and 15 great-grandchildren.
+Gene is survived by his sons Eric (Denise) of Lisbon, David (Holly) of Georgetown, Todd (Michelle) of North Port, Fla., Wayne Benjamin of Georgetown, his daughters Debra Smith (Clint) of Bowdoinham, Darla Russell (Dennis) of Georgetown, Darcy Emerson (John) of Nobleboro, Heidi Grover (Danny) of Wiscasset; 16 grandchildren; and 15 great-grandchildren.

-Thank you to Dr. Hjorths’s office for your care of our father.
+Thank you, Dr. Hjorth’s and his staff for your wonderful care of our dad.

 Send questions/comments to the editors.